cms-ngt-hlt/cms-reco-optimizer/README.md

-# NGT instructions for optimization of Pixel Tracks
+# NGT instructions for optimization of Pixel Tracks with CA Extension

 This repository: [https://github.com/cms-ngt-hlt/cms-reco-optimizer](https://github.com/cms-ngt-hlt/cms-reco-optimizer)
-Currently using a development branch `PixelPatatrackDev`.

 Optimizer repository: [https://github.com/cms-patatrack/The-Optimizer](https://github.com/cms-patatrack/The-Optimizer)
 Currently using a fork (it contains a transparent but necessary option to include the header in pareto front, used for data visualization and plotting).